Christian Kluttig: Life

 In Halle, according to Gilbert Stöck, he was also responsible for "two nationally acclaimed productions of contemporary and at the same time socialy critic operas": In 1984, Der Preis by Karl Ottomar Treibmann was staged and in 1986 Candide by Reiner Bredemeyer was premiered.
 On the occasion of the Hallische Musiktage, he repeatedly premiered works by foreign composers with the Handel Festival Orchestra, such as in 1980 Avet Terterian's Symphony No. 5 and 1985 Primož Ramovš's Dialogue for Piano and Orchestra (soloist: Bettina Otto).
 As Gilbert Stöck noted, Kluttig was also open to works by Gerd Domhardt.
 Thus in 1982 whose Symphony II was premiered.
 In 1990, he premiered Günter Neubert's orchestral music Das verschenkte Weinen.
 In 1990, at the Handel House, he was one of the co-founders of the Halle Music Council, as whose vice-chairman he served from then on.
 The declining attendance figures at the Landestheater Halle in the course of the Peaceful Revolution probably ultimately led to the resignation of the Kluttig and Baumann team.

 After a guest appearance, he was from 1991 to 1998 in succession to James Lockhart Chief Conductor of the Staatsorchester Rheinische Philharmonie and, as it were, Musical Director of the Theater Koblenz.
-There, he cultivated both the operatic and the concert repertoire Thus, on the one hand, he conducted the Handel operass Giulio Cesare (1989), Serse (1993), Alcina (1997) and Tamerlano (1999), on the other hand, he performed all Mahler symphonies.
+There, he cultivated both the operatic and the concert repertoire Thus, on the one hand, he conducted the Handel operas Giulio Cesare (1989), Serse (1993), Alcina (1997) and Tamerlano (1999), on the other hand, he performed all Mahler symphonies.
 On the occasion of the 2000th anniversary of the city, he performed Mahler's Symphony No. 8 a festive concert in the Sporthalle Oberwerth.
 With the orchestra, he was responsible for the world premiere of Róbert Wittinger's Sinfonia no. 5.
 During Kluttig's tenure, the orchestra received the "Best Concert Programme of the 1995/96 Season" award from the Deutscher Musikverleger-Verband.